Nature-based green infrastructure: African experience and potential

 Research by ODI and partners shows that when stakeholders are given a say in planning processes, they often favour nature-based green infrastructure – such as managing freshwater flows, improving agricultural productivity or planting native vegetation – over more traditional ‘grey’ infrastructure alternatives.
 Often, stakeholders choose to combine green and grey infrastructure measures together.

 From Freetown, Sierra Leone, to Praslin Island, Seychelles, communities recognise the multiple benefits of green infrastructure, including improved food and income security, reduced heat stress and disaster losses, and contributions to climate change adaptation and mitigation efforts.
-Green infrastructure enhances communities’ biodiversity values, and can benefit recreational, cultural, religious, and aesthetic aspects of human life.
+Green infrastructure has the potential to enhance biodiversity, and can also benefit recreational, cultural, religious, and aesthetic aspects of human life.

-In this open event, experts from Sierra Leone, Seychelles, and an Africa-wide infrastructure programme will share their experiences.
-ODI researchers will present their findings on the opportunities for planning, implementing, and financing nature-based green infrastructure in diverse African contexts.
-The focus of the discussion will be on what more international and national funders could do to ensure that the full range of green infrastructure benefits can be well understood and supported.
+In this open event, experts from Sierra Leone, Seychelles, and an Africa-wide infrastructure programme shared their experiences.
+ODI researchers presented their findings on the opportunities for planning, implementing, and financing nature-based green infrastructure in diverse African contexts.
+The focus of the discussion was on what more international and national funders could do to ensure that the full range of green infrastructure benefits can be well understood and supported.

-The event will take place online and in-person.
-The event and research are funded by the United Kingdom’s Foreign, Commonwealth and Development Office (FCDO).
-The event is hosted by ODI's Global Risks and Resilience (GRR) programme.
+The event, which took place online and in-person, and the research were funded by the United Kingdom’s Foreign, Commonwealth and Development Office (FCDO).
+The event was hosted by ODI's Global Risks and Resilience (GRR) programme.

 Speakers